icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

 	source ~/.bashrc

+You also have to install a python module called ipaddress using pip:

+	sudo pip install ipaddress

 You can test if the transport installation worked by opening two terminals, and in each of them do:

 	python ~/ros_catkin_ecg_ws/src/ros_ecgworkbench/src/ecg/ecg_interface/framework_code/ecg-package/bin/pyre-chat-example.py